-During the week ending November 1, 1873, there were issued from this Bureau 454 burial permits for city deaths-50 for bodies in transitu, and 45 for the interment of still-born infants. and 45 for the interment of still-born infants.
+During the week ending November 1, 1873, there were issued from this Bureau 454 burial permits for city deaths-50 for bodies in transitu, and 45 for the interment of still-born infants. and 45 for the interment of still-form inflation.

 There were recorded 454 deaths, 157 marriages, 420 births, 45 still-births, 50 applications for transit permits, and 46 returns from coroners.

 There were 24 searches of the registers of births, marriages and deaths, and 4 transcripts of birth record, 3 of marriage, and 22 of death were issued from this Bureau.
 3 cases of deaths were referred to coroners.
+By order of the Board.
+EMMONS CLARK, Secretary.